 TAC also offers services utilizing GIS (Geographic Information Systems) technology.
 These services include mapping and data analysis.
-The TAC GIS information specialist works closely with both state and county leadership in dealing with important matters like emergency management and flood-plain management.
+The TAC GIS Information Analyst works closely with both state and county leadership in dealing with important matters like emergency management and flood-plain management.

-As you know, county government must operate within a complex web of laws and regulations.
-One of county officials’ greatest challenges is ensuring that operations
+County government must operate within a complex web of laws and regulations, and one of greatest challenges county officials face is ensuring that operations

 are not only efficient, but also within the law.
 That's where the TAC Legal Department can help.
-Our toll-free legal hotline (888-ASK-TAC4), connects county officials with legal specialists at TAC who can assist them in researching issues to find statutes, regulations, opinions and court cases relevant to a particular county situation.
+Our toll-free legal hotline (888-ASK-TAC4), connects county officials with legal specialists at TAC who can assist them in researching issues and finding statutes, opinions and court cases relevant to a particular county situation.
 TAC's Legal Department can provide you with the confidence of knowing that you approached your difficult job with a good understanding of the laws that apply to your operations.
-In addition, we provide many legal resources online, including notice of upcoming legal deadlines, a wide variety of legal publications, and links to helpful legal resources and a search mechanism for laws and codes.
+In addition, we provide many legal resources online, including notice of upcoming legal deadlines, a wide variety of legal publications, links to helpful legal resources and a search mechanism for laws and codes.

-The TAC Legal Department also responds quickly to important legal developments by providing notice and analysis to the right people.
-TAC also distributes upon request a number of helpful legal guides on topics that include: oath and bond requirements, open meetings, public information, financial disclosure for county officers, special and dedicated funds, animal control public finance, bail bonds, animal control and others.
+The TAC Legal Department also responds quickly to important legal developments by providing timely notice and analysis to the appropriate county officials.
+TAC also distributes upon request a number of helpful legal guides on topics that include: election laws, oath and bond requirements, open meetings, public information, financial disclosure for county officers, special and dedicated funds, animal control public finance, bail bonds, animal control and others.

-Since 1974, counties have pooled their resources through TAC to provide coverage against a broad range of liabilities and risks, provide affordable health benefits to county officials and employees and pay for the unemployment benefits required by law.
-Owned and managed by counties, the TAC Risk Management Pool, TAC Health and Employee Benefits Pool and TAC Unemployment Compensation Group Account Fund have saved Texas taxpayers millions of dollars and grown into a stable, sustainable resource of protection, specifically tailored for the unique needs of counties.
-TAC’s self-funded pools offer all of the protection necessary for counties, county officials and county employees.
+Since 1974, counties have been banding together through TAC for protection against a broad range of liabilities and risks, to provide affordable health benefits to county officials and employees, and to pay for the unemployment benefits required by law.
+Owned and managed by counties, the TAC Risk Management Pool, TAC Health and Employee Benefits Pool and TAC Unemployment Compensation Group Account Fund have saved Texas taxpayers millions of dollars and grown to become stable, sustainable resources of protection, specifically tailored for the unique needs of counties.
+TAC’s pools offer all of the protection necessary for counties, county officials and county employees.

-- Consultation, risk control and wellness services.
-TAC’s professional consultants offer knowledge and insights to help county decision-makers understand how various types of coverage protect the county against risk, how to keep unemployment costs down and how to fashion an affordable employee benefits plan.
+Consultants offer knowledge and insight to help county decision-makers understand how various types of coverage protect the county against risk, how to keep unemployment costs down, and how to fashion an affordable employee benefits plan.
 TAC offers Risk Management Pool members training and support from specialists in safety and risk management, human resources and law enforcement.
-Health & Employee Benefits Pool members enjoy the benefits of the Healthy County Wellness program and benefits specialists who can advise counties regarding benefit plan designs.
+Health and Employee Benefits Pool members enjoy the benefits of the Healthy County Wellness program and benefits specialists who can advise counties regarding benefit plan designs.
 Both pools offer these programs to help members control losses and keep costs down.

 Created in 2000, the Texas Association of Counties Leadership Program focuses on developing leadership skills and disseminating best practices in innovation and achievement.
-The program features an intensive leadership class designed for county officials and an annual county best practices awards program.
-The Leadership Program has established a program in mid-level management training, which is targeted toward county employees who are managers.
-The program has been well-received and is available again this year.
+The program features an intensive leadership class designed for county officials and a County Best Practices Awards Program.
+The Leadership Program also offers mid-level management training targeted toward county employees who are managers.

-The Association coordinates the flow of county-related information through a variety of award-winning publications, both online and in print, to keep county officials informed about issues affecting local governments.
-For more than 15 years, TAC has published County
+The Association coordinates the flow of county-related information through a variety of publications, the TAC website, social media channels and other communications to keep county officials informed about issues affecting local governments.
+For more than 25 years, TAC has published County

-, a bi-monthly magazine offering important information that is also enjoyable to read.
-Other publications provide information and assistance on a wide variety of current topics.
+, a bi-monthly magazine offering important information that is also enjoyable to read in print and online at www.county.org/magazine

 The Association offers a number of ways for county officials to effectively communicate with each other, get their questions answered and keep abreast of issues on a day-to-day basis.
 One communication tool that has proven to be very popular with members are listserves.
 A listserve is an email group whose members can seek information from other members by sending a single email to the entire group.
-The Association currently administers 11 listserves aligned by county office for officials and along areas of common interest.
+The Association currently administers listserves aligned by county office for officials and along areas of common interest.
 All listserves are free to officials and employees from TAC member counties.
 Membership in some listserves is limited to particular officials or organizations.